DerGuru/The-Resonant/Chapters/P2-02 - Forbidden Maps.md

 Jason scanned the curb seam, the way the paving stones near old conduits always had a different grain, the extra bolts where a barrier had been installed in a hurry by someone who loved bolts more than they loved measuring.
 His eyes wanted to trace the old line like a melody you only remember when you hum the wrong tune first.

 They walked the block twice, slowly.
-On the second pass, Jason’s breathing shortened—not panic, not pain, just the sense that his head wanted a broader road.
+On the second pass, Jason’s breathing shortened - not panic, not pain, just the sense that his head wanted a broader road.

 He paused by a corner kiosk and bought water and a small paper twist of salted nuts.
 He sat on the low concrete step, breathing until the throb behind his eyes leveled out.
 The tin awning above them ticked with thermal stress like a patient metronome.